-- Resume Tips: An informational guide to writing resumes and cover letters, preparing for interviews, dressing for success, graduate school and personal statements.
+- Resume Tips: An informational guide to writing resumes and cover letters, preparing for interviews, dressing for success, applying to graduate school, and writing personal statements.

 - IT Career Paths: IT Career Paths is your place to find your next career in the field of Information Technology.
 With the resources on this site, you can learn what kinds of technology careers are in demand, what those careers are like, and how to contact employers who are looking for individuals with your set of skills.

-- Post College Launch: This site contains vital information for people who have just graduated from college or are soon to graduate concerning next steps.
-If you have someone in your family who meets this criteria, you might want to direct them to this useful site.
+- Post-College Launch: This site contains vital information for people who have just graduated from college or are soon to graduate.
+If you have someone in your family who meets these criteria and needs guidance about next steps, you might want to direct them to this useful site.

 - Human Services: Career Development Resource

 - Take Control of Your Online Reputation: Understand why taking control of your reputation online is vital.
-Studies now show that over 90% of employers perform an online search of their candidates before setting up a face-to-face interview.
+Studies now show that over 90% of employers perform an online search on a candidate before setting up a face-to-face interview.

 - www.howtobecome.com: It’s full of plenty of tips and guides on how to become…anything!
 It’s a great resource and starting-off point for people unsure of how to get into a certain career.